-ASP.NET Output Cache Provider for Azure Redis Cache
+ASP.NET Output Cache Provider for Azure Cache for Redis

 The Redis Output Cache Provider is an out-of-process storage mechanism for output cache data.
 This data is specifically for full HTTP responses (page output caching).
 The provider plugs into the new output cache provider extensibility point that was introduced in ASP.NET 4.